-Flint Creek Savanna (FCS) is Citizens for Conservation’s largest and most diverse preserve with savanna, creek, wetland and prairie restorations.
-FCS is the only property that CFC has purchased rather than received by donation from a developer or landowner.
-The initial thirty-three acres acquired in 1988 have grown to 109 acres with the latest six-acre acquisition in 2005.
-CFC members have donated all of the $1.4 million dollars that this property cost, an extraordinary accomplishment in light of current reliance on government funding.
+Flint Creek Savanna (FCS) is Citizens for Conservation’s largest and most biologically diverse preserve.
+It is comprised of savanna, creek, wetland and prairie restorations.
+The initial thirty-three acres acquired in 1988 have grown to almost 160 acres as a result of CFC's direct acquisitions and donations from generous benefactors.
+CFC members and donors provided the $1.4 million dollars to purchase this property, an extraordinary accomplishment for a private non-governmental organization.

-FCS is the linchpin in CFC’s vision of a greenway, a protected corridor of natural areas, along Flint Creek from Barrington Hills in the south to the Fox River in the north.
-The greenway has grown over the past twenty-two years with major acquisitions by the Lake County Forest Preserve District.
+Flint Creek Savanna is vital to CFC’s vision of a protected corridor of natural land along Flint Creek from Barrington Hills in the south to the Fox River in the north.
+This greenway has expanded over the past twenty-two years due to major acquisitions by the Lake County Forest Preserve District.
 The Village of Lake Barrington has also added to the greenway.